 Who is it for?

 You care about saving money upfront.
-You want flexibility, and value the risk of breaking your mortgage early.
+You want flexibility, and value the low cost option of breaking your mortgage early.

 You can live with some uncertainty about the future, and won’t lose sleep over it.

 You really don’t want to think about your mortgage for the next 5 years, and you’ll sleep much better knowing your rate is fixed.
 You are absolutely certain you will not break your mortgage during the term.